Custom Message UI

 <Chat style={themeStyle}>...</Chat>;

-Following markdown keys are available for styling:
+Markdown keys available for styling:

 export type MarkdownStyle = Partial<{